-Besides promise and breach, about which you should have some understanding, only consideration had to be shown.
+Besides promise (a commitment to do or not do something) and breach (breaking the promise), about which you should have some understanding, only consideration had to be shown.
 Why?
 Briefly put, the doctrine of consideration was used to determine which promises should be enforced.
 Only a promise with consideration was enforceable.